 10. Mainstreaming the Greenfield, Internal Marketing

 Finally, as you start demonstrating success with your greenfield projects, consider how you might help the rest of your company.
 First, you should do some internal communications with lunch-n-learns or even internal hackathons and summits.
 Go over the stories (good and bad, corporate culture permitting) of projects, explain the processes you’ve been doing, and hopefully create a conversation with other groups who would like to improve how they deliver software.
-We’ve seen Pivotal customers like Allstate and Humana do this to start spreading company-wide improvement.
+We’ve seen Pivotal customers like Humana do this to start spreading company-wide improvement.
 And, indeed, an even larger step is to create dedicated “labs” teams, like Humana has done, to help spread the improvement.